DATES // OCTOBER 4-9, 2021

 This event focuses primarily on landscape and outdoor photography, but participants are free to ask questions about and practice portrait photography as well.
 It is worth noting that the workshop will be quite intense in order to maximize field time.
 Participants are not expected to participate in every aspect of the workshop/tour.
 It’s up to you to get out as much as you like, though of course it is recommended you give it your all.

 WHAT TO BRING

-• appropriate footwear (we will be in wet, rocky, and possibly muddy areas)
+• hiking boots (we will be in potentially wet and rocky areas)

 • a sturdy tripod

-• a laptop for editing (with editing software, preferably Adobe Lightroom and/or Photoshop)
+• a laptop for editing (with editing software, preferably Adobe)